The Baltic Triangle -

 According to this report in The Telegraph house prices across Liverpool shot up by 26% between 2013 and 2018, and have risen 4.9% over the last year – the third-highest of the biggest British cities.
 It says, however, that Liverpool is still an affordable city for property investors.

-The Future For The Baltic Triangle
+The Future of the Baltic Triangle

 Liverpool City Council is creating a new masterplan for the Baltic Triangle to help guide its development into the future.
 The council have appointed the same consultants who advised on London’s incredibly successful Olympic Park to advise them.
 Liverpool City Council also proposes extending the Baltic Triangle out to Dock Road, Sefton Street and Brunswick Station.
 This could help make the area south of the Baltic Triangle Liverpool’s next up and coming property hotspot.